zrgio/zrgio/README.md

 ## What I know

-When it comes to hardware, I'm experienced with 3D desing, circuit & PCB design, embedded development, and a tad of product design.
+When it comes to hardware, I'm experienced with CAD desing, circuit & PCB design, embedded development, and a tad of product design.

-But nowadays, since electronics are expensive when you're only a student, I mostly focus on sofware development.
+But nowadays I mostly focus on sofware development.
 My language of choice is Go, but I also know Python and I'm somewhat experienced with C++.

 ## What I'm currently learning

-- SvelteJS
+- SvelteKit
 - TailwindCSS
 - TypeScript
 - Docker